mikecm1/empyr.com/_pages/index.md

   img_width: 700
   tagline: Smarter Revenue
   section_header: Minimum 10X ROAS, Guaranteed
-  section_body_copy: Empyr powers CPR™, a pay-per-revenue model that drives motivated
+  section_body_copy: Empyr powers CPR™, a Cost-Per-Revenue model that drives motivated
     customers to your stores without charging for clicks and impressions.
 You only pay a small fee when the sale happens.
   button: